AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 Lastly, make sure you pre define the function above with its parameters and use the glfw callback function to activate it.

 `glfwSetScrollCallback(window, scroll_callback);`

+Remember that when doing the keyboard inputs, we are changing the position of the camera in world space.
+This is in relation to the `cameraPos` vector within the `lookAt` matrix.
+When doing the mouse call back, we are changing the orientation that the camera is facing (where it's looking at).
+This is done in degrees with yaw and pitch and represents the `cameraDir` of the `lookAt` matrix.
+They are two completely different things but work together to get you a fly style camera within OpenGL.